neverfap-deluxe/nfd-api/content/content_podcast/EP_11_practice_and_consistency_are_your_best_friends.md

 - Where most people go wrong is they misunderstand this or doubt it.
   - For example, you practicing something for 5 minutes and thinking it's pointless, is you misunderstanding practice.
   - It's misunderstanding how the brain works from a neural perspective.
+  - Another thing people do is they get over arrogant.
+    - So they practice for like a week, then they stop. (go into it more.)
+  - Also, people think porn addiction recovery is about knowing why you're addicted.
+    - Porn addiction isn't a knowing, it's a doing.

 - What should you be practicing?
   - Essentially, healthy coping mechanisms.